rfc-editor/errata-report-process/draft-rpc-errata-process.md

    2. Maintain the errata database.
    3. Make changes in previously posted errata at the request of the corresponding SSP, or give the SSP temporary write access to the record.
    4. Act as SSP for editorial erratum reports.
-   5. Send periodic nudge messages to SSPs for errata that are in the Reported state.
-TODO - no longer done.
-   6. Track SSP and community requests for various features that will make the job of reporting and verifying errata more efficient.
+   5. Track SSP and community requests for various features that will make the job of reporting and verifying errata more efficient.

 #  Security Considerations {#security-considerations}